How to Change Time Interval on TradingView Charts (Fast)

 Matching Timeframes to Your Trading Strategy

 Picking the right timeframe isn't just a technical detail—it's about matching the chart's speed to your own trading pace and personality.
-Think of it like this: you wouldn't use a stopwatch to time a marathon, right?
-The same logic applies here.
+You wouldn't use a stopwatch to time a marathon, and the same logic applies here.

 If you're a scalper, living in a world of quick, minute-by-minute moves, the 1-minute to 5-minute charts are your home.
 They let you see those rapid-fire price changes as they happen.